The Isaac Roet Prize: €5,000 for your Social Project Business Plan

 What is the Isaac Roet Prize?

-The Amsterdam Business School (ABS) and the Amsterdam School of Economics (ASE) stimulate all of their students and alumni to deploy their business skills and knowledge in social and sustainable entrepreneurship.
+The Amsterdam Business School (ABS) and the Amsterdam School of Economics (ASE) encourage all of their students and alumni to use their business skills and knowledge for sustainable entrepreneurship that makes an impact on society.
 That is the reason the Schools adopted The Isaac Roet Prize, named after Isaac Roet (1891-1944), an alumnus of the UvA’s Faculty of Economics and Business.
 After his death, part of his legacy was incorporated in the UvA’s Isaac Roet fund.

 The prize of € 5,000 is meant to encourage the applicant and it should be invested in the project plan.
 Providing feedback about the way the prize is spent is mandatory and the feedback is to be given within one year of winning the prize.